saucelabs/sauce-docs/docs/api-testing/use-cases/saving-token-kv.md

     <img src={useBaseUrl('img/api-testing/kv-examples/refresh-kv2.png')} alt="set method in key value component" />

-    In this step you add the date in the Key/Value Store.
+    In this step, you add the date in the Key/Value Store.

 11. **Save Changes**.